JohannesHaubner/ShapeOpt_short/README.md

 Short version of implementation https://github.com/JohannesHaubner/ShapeOpt for

->J. Haubner, M. Ulbrich: Advanced Numerical Methods for Shape Optimal Design of Fluid-Structure Interaction Problems.
+>J. Haubner, M. Ulbrich: Numerical Methods for Shape Optimal Design of Fluid-Structure Interaction Problems.

 with an iterative procedure as used in